This article was updated on July 3, 2019, to reflect the most recent appeal laws in the state of Georgia.

 Once you’ve decided to pursue an appeal, the most important step you can take is hiring the right lawyer.
 This decision can make a huge difference in the outcome of your appeal.

 At Speights Law, we have an excellent track record of success in criminal appeals.
 Our appellate practice has handled over 50 appeals in Cherokee County and surrounding areas, and we have achieved reversals of convictions on numerous grounds.

 We have extensive experience writing persuasive appellate briefs; we understand every step of the process; and we’re familiar with all the judges.
 We aggressively and meticulously pursue all avenues to help you achieve a positive outcome on your appeal.

-Call us at (770) 479-1500 for a free consultation — and let’s discuss your situation.
+Call us at (770) 479-1500 for a consultation — and let’s discuss your situation.
 Evenings and weekend appointments are available.

 Amanda Speights is a co-founder and lead family law attorney at Speights Law, PC in Cherokee County.
 She is an experienced family law lawyer who handles an assortment of domestic cases, including divorce, child custody, child support, appeals and other types of litigation in the state of Georgia.
 To contact Amanda, please visit our contact page.